kishiyamat/mishearing-corpus/README.md

 * Training and evaluating the robustness of speech recognition or TTS systems
 * Developing data-driven pronunciation teaching materials

+The corpus includes a `Language` column, allowing for future expansion to non-Japanese data as well.

 ---

 ## 2. Quick start